SciSpike/yaktor-ui-angular1/README.md

 #### TODO:

 * Expect view key to be a valid URL.
 Parse accordingly.
-* Crawl the public directory for view.js files
 * Field labels
 * Column layout with field labels and form elements
 * Alt text